Licredity/licredity-v1-oracle/README.md

 # Licredity v1 Oracle

-A sophisticated oracle implementation for the Licredity protocol that provides reliable price feeds and asset valuation services.
-This oracle integrates Chainlink price feeds with Uniswap pool data to deliver accurate, manipulation-resistant pricing for both fungible and non-fungible tokens.
+A robust, multi-chain oracle system that provides reliable price feeds for the Licredity DeFi protocol.
+Built on Chainlink's proven infrastructure with seamless integration into Uniswap v3/v4 ecosystems.

 ## Overview

-The Licredity v1 Oracle serves as the pricing backbone for the Licredity lending protocol, offering:
+The Licredity v1 Oracle serves as the critical price discovery mechanism for the Licredity protocol, combining the reliability of Chainlink price feeds with sophisticated on-chain price tracking and exponential moving average (EMA) calculations.
+The oracle supports both fungible and non-fungible token valuations across multiple blockchain networks.

-- **Exponential Moving Average (EMA) Pricing**: Smooth price updates with built-in volatility dampening
-- **Multi-Asset Support**: Valuation for fungible tokens and Uniswap LP positions
-- **Chainlink Integration**: Reliable external price feeds with staleness protection
-- **Uniswap Integration**: Support for both v3 and v4 position valuation
-- **Governance Controls**: Secure configuration management with two-step governance transfers
+## Key Features

-### EMA Price
+### **EMA Price**
 We used the following EMA price algorithm to calculate the average price:
 $$
 \begin{gather}
 \text{EMA} = \alpha \cdot \text{pirce} \times (1 - \alpha) \cdot \text{lastPirce} \\